Iraqforce: Background

 During World War I, the British Army defeated the Ottoman Army in the Middle East during the Mesopotamian Campaign.
 Subsequently, the League of Nations designated Mesopotamia as the British Mandate of Mesopotamia.
 From 1920 to the early 1930s, RAF Iraq Command was created as an inter-service command in charge of all British forces in the mandate-controlled Kingdom of Iraq and was commanded by an RAF officer normally of Air Vice-Marshal rank.

 In 1932, the British mandate in Iraq ended and according to the Anglo-Iraqi Treaty of 1930, the United Kingdom was permitted to maintain troops in Iraq.
 In 1933 or 1934, RAF Iraq Command was renamed the British Forces in Iraq.
 By the late 1930s, these forces were restricted to two Royal Air Force stations, RAF Shaibah near Basra and RAF Habbaniya west of Baghdad.

-On 1 April 1941, during World War II, Rashid Ali seized power in Iraq via a coup d'état'.
+On 1 April 1941, during World War II, Rashid Ali seized power in Iraq via a coup d'état.
 Ali was supported by three senior Royal Iraqi Army officers and one Royal Iraqi Air Force officer, known as the Golden Square.
 Rashid Ali proclaimed himself Chief of the National Defence Government.
 His new government was immediately recognised by Nazi Germany; it was openly pro-Nazi and anti-British.

 Nomenclature

 The ground forces from India that landed in Basra were initially known as Sabine Force (Major-General William Fraser).
 From 8 May 1941, Fraser was replaced and the forces in Basra were commanded by Lieutenant-General Edward Quinan.
 On 18 June, Quinan was placed in command of all ground forces in Iraq which included Sabine Force and British Forces in Iraq as Iraqforce.
 From 21 June, Iraqforce was called Iraq Command.
 On 1 September 1941, after Persia (modern Iran) was invaded, Iraq Command was renamed "Persia and Iraq Force" (PAI Force).
 PAI Force was still commanded by Quinan and he still reported to India Command.
-Iraqforce was variously part of India Command, Middle East Command and then Persia and Iraq Command.
+Iraqforce was variously responsible to GHQ India, Middle East Command and then Persia and Iraq Command.